 Can you refer me to a specialist?

 We understand that navigating the health care system can be difficult for both patient and family members.
-While we are working hard to help improve the province’s concussion care system through research and implementation, we are not in a position to provide advice to users on navigating the system.
-We have provided a list of resources and contact information that may be of help to you, to view them, click here.
+While we are working hard to help improve the province’s concussion care system through research and implementation, we are not in a position to provide referrals.
+As part of the Standards for Post-Concussion Care we have provided a pathway and referral indicators for when you might need to seek specialist care.
+Click here for the Standards.

 What is the difference between the guidelines and the standards?